-Add lemon juice and white wine, simmer for 1 minute.
+Add lemon juice and white wine, and simmer for 1 minute.
 Stir in parsley.

 Stir pasta as needed.
 Use our handmade pasta utensil!

-Before draining pasta add reserved pasta water to sauce and stir to combine.
+Before draining the pasta, add reserved pasta water to the sauce and stir to combine.

-Drain pasta and toss in pan for 1 minute to combine the sauce and the pasta.
-Add lemon zest and more parsley as garnish, if desired.
+Drain pasta and toss in the pan for 1 minute to combine the sauce and the pasta.
+Add lemon zest and more parsley as a garnish, if desired.
 Serve hot!

 Hint: Make sure to properly cook your pasta al dente by following this guide: How Long to Boil (pasta)- Perfect Every Time.